callstack/reassure/packages/reassure/README.md

 You can use available environmental variables to alter your test runner settings.

+- `REASSURE_OUTPUT_DIR`: directory for baseline, current, JSON, and Markdown result files.
+Defaults to `.reassure`.
+Set a different directory per package when running Reassure in a monorepo.
 - `TEST_RUNNER_PATH`: an alternative path for your test runner.
 Defaults to `'node_modules/.bin/jest'` or on Windows `'node_modules/jest/bin/jest'`
 - `TEST_RUNNER_ARGS`: a set of arguments fed to the runner.
 Defaults to `'--runInBand --testMatch "**/__perf__/**/*.[jt]s?(x)", "**/*.(perf|perf-test).[jt]s?(x)"'`